 parent with young girl in the park

 As advisors, we are bound to say Trusts are a fantastic thing.
 Asset protection is a great way of sharing income around the family, and a potentially Inheritance Tax (IHT) efficient store of value.
-Many clients have found a place for them in their business, but there can also be a reluctance to take the plunge.
-This article talks about why, in the right circumstances, you should.

 Income and capital sharing

-• On the income side, a senior family member receiving £10,000 of dividend income, who is paying higher rate income tax at 33.75% each year could route the same income through a trust to a junior member of the family who has a full personal allowance, paying no tax.
+• On the income side, a senior family member receiving £10,000 of dividend income, who is paying higher rate income tax at 33.75% each year, could route the same income through a Trust to a junior member of the family who has a full personal allowance, paying no tax.
 This generates a saving of more than £3,000.

 Inheritance Tax planning

-However, companies with surplus cash, investments, or which are potentially going to be sold or liquidated, can be dragged into the IHT net at 40%.
+Trusts can have their own £1 million allowance, and companies with surplus cash, investments, or which are potentially going to be sold or liquidated, can be dragged into the IHT net at 40%.

 Asset protection